ssk-d/fireflutter/README.md

   - And you need to show an alert message, if it was send while the app is open.
   - Or move to specific page when you click the notification from tray.

+- When push notification arrives by creating post/comment, then screen property in push data will be `postView` while it will be `chatRoom` when push notification arrives by chatting.

+  - Then, the app can route respective screen(route) based on the screen property.

 - Listening to incoming notification.

 ```dart